aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsm-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to TSV via C# or Online App" h2=".NET API for PPSM to TSV conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert PPSM files to TSV within any .NET, C#, ASP.NET and VB.NET application.
+The conversion process is simple and straightforward, requiring only two steps.

+The first step is to use Aspose.Slides for .NET to export the PPSM file to HTML.
+Aspose.Slides for .NET is a powerful .NET library that provides a wide range of features for manipulating PowerPoint presentations.
+It allows developers to easily convert PPSM files to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to TSV.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets in a variety of formats.
+It provides a comprehensive set of features for converting HTML to TSV, including support for various formatting options, formulas, and charts.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSM file to TSV within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to TSV.
+By using Aspose.Total for .NET, developers can quickly and easily convert PPSM files to TSV within any .NET, C#, ASP.NET and VB.NET application.
+The conversion process is simple and straightforward, requiring only two steps.
+Aspose.Slides for .NET is used to export the PPSM file to HTML, and Aspose.Cells for .NET is used to convert the HTML file to TSV.
+With Aspose.Total for .NET, developers can easily and quickly convert PPSM files to TSV with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}